Ayesha-Jan/electric-vehicles/README.md

   - Circle color = Clean electricity share.
   - Hover to see country details.
   - Brush a region to highlight corresponding map markers.
   - Zoom & pan with mouse wheel or drag.
+- **Storytelling Cards:**
+  - Step through key findings with click-based navigation.
+  - Provide context and explanations for interpreting the charts.
+  - Highlight regional differences, clustering, and correlation insights.
 - **Legends**:
   - Both map and chart include color and size legends for interpretation.